life of a soldier at the front in Ukraine - breaking latest news - Breaking Latest News

 FROM OUR REPORTER

-But be warned: it doesn’t apply to everyone.
-Many sooner or later slip into depression and stress caused by the long coexistence with the immanent horror of seeing the comrades torn apart and omnipresent fear for one’s physical safety.
+But be warned: this is not the case for everyone.
+Many sooner or later slip into depression and stress caused by the long coexistence with the immanent horror of seeing comrades torn apart and omnipresent fear for one’s physical safety.
 Shaking, restlessness, insomnia and phobias are the order of the day.
 There are no suicide statistics.
 However, the military hospitals are equipping the pavilions to treat those suffering from depressive syndromes deriving from life at the front.

 The phenomenon is growing continuously and is added to the imbalances caused in society, the hardships of divided families: men at the front and wives with children hundreds of kilometers away, in many cases even emigrated abroad to countries such as Poland, Germany or Italy.